 |Mysore coat of arms.
 Wadiyar dynasty.
 Wikipedia|

-Not many people aware that Purnaiah took part in every military campaign led by Tipu and in the Third Anglo-Mysore War of 1792, he commanded a rocket units with roughly 131 men.
+Not many people are aware that Purnaiah took part in every military campaign led by Tipu and in the Third Anglo-Mysore War of 1792, he commanded a rocket units with roughly 131 men.
 Tipu had so much faith in him in the last battle with the British, he had entrusted his eldest son and heir-apparent to Purnaiah's care.
-In the same war Tipu died in 1799.
+In the same war Tipu died in 1799 in the final Anglo-Mysore at Srirngapatna.
 When the English took over the Mysore kingdom, the administration was in a bad shape.
 Very much impressed with political and administrative skill and the track record of Purnaiah, Gen. Harris appointed him as the first Dewan of Mysore.
-Queen Regent Lakshammanni of the Wodeyar Royal family agreed to the arrangement.
+Queen Regent Lakshammanni of the Wodeyar Royal family approved the arrangement.
 The minor- king, later Mummadi Krishnaraja Wodeyar, had his training under Purnaiah.

 |Lord Harris Residence, later residence of Puraniah, Seringapatam wikipedia.|

 When Krishnaraja Wodeyar attained the age of 16 in early 1810, upon discussion with the then British Resident, A. H. Cole, the administration of the state was legally transferred from Dewan Purnaiah to the king and following year he retired from service in 1811.
 After his retirement from service in 1811, Purnaiah chose to spend his retirement life in the house known as Lord Harris's House or The Doctor's Bungalow or Puraniah's Bungalow in Seringapatam, near the Scott’s Bungalow and Garrison Cemetery.
 He died there on 28 March 1812.